remindmodel/remind/tutorials/w2025-2_instructions.md

         Further installation instructions (e.g., for non-Ubuntu Linux) can be found on the [`R` homepage](https://cran.r-project.org/bin/linux/ubuntu/fullREADME.html)
     - The *Windows installation procedure* is a bit more involved.
 Download the `R-4.3.2-win.exe` installer [here](https://cran.r-project.org/bin/windows/base/old/4.3.2/), as well as `Rtools43` (installation instructions can be found [here](https://cran.r-project.org/bin/windows/Rtools/), the installer itself [here](https://cran.r-project.org/bin/windows/Rtools/rtools43/files/rtools43-5958-5975.exe))
     - *Optional*: To view and edit GAMS and R source code, please have a text editor installed.
 We recommend using [RStudio](https://posit.co/download/rstudio-desktop/)
+    - *Optional*: Test your `R` installation by running `R.exe --version` on Windows resp. `R --version` on Linux
 - `git`: We use the version control software `git` to download REMIND and keep track of changes to the source code.
 Follow the official [installation instructions](https://git-scm.com/install/) for your system.
 - *On Windows* After the installations, please make sure to add the GAMS installation directory to the PATH environmental variable of your operating system.
 The process for Windows [is described below](#configure-remind-related-environment-variables-in-windows)

 # Installing REMIND

 The REMIND installation procedure is mediated by the version control software git.
 Version control is essential to collaborative software development.
 This paragraph briefly outlines our approach to obtain and personalize the source code of REMIND.
-If not otherwise specified, run these commands in a shell (for Linux we recommend `bash`, for Windows we recommend `PowerShell`).
+If not otherwise specified, run these commands in a shell program.

 - Set-up an user account on [github.com](https://github.com/) or use your existing account
-- In a terminal, navigate to the directory in which you want to store the REMIND folder.
+- In a terminal, navigate to the directory in which you want to store the REMIND directory.
 Clone the REMIND source code by running
     ```bash
     git clone https://github.com/remindmodel/remind.git remind
     ```